apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 ### [](#selecting-child-elements) Selecting child elements

-In the [Getting structured data from HTML](#getting-structured-data-from-html) section, we were hovering over the elements in the **Elements** tab to find the element that contains all the data.
+In [Getting structured data from HTML](#getting-structured-data-from-html), we were hovering over the elements in the **Elements** tab to find the element that contains all the data.
 We can use that to find the individual data points as well.
 After a bit of inspection, we find that all the elements with the data we need are `div` with the class `td`.

 > Don't forget that the selectors may have changed from `div` and `td`, but the general principle of finding them will always be the same.
 Use what you see on your screen.